-The image processing service on the CVM receives the message (image index) from the Request Queue.
-The image processing server downloads the images from the cloud, edits them, sends the processing results to the Response Queue, and stores the edited images in the cloud storage.
-After that, the original and edited images are both stored in the cloud storage for customers to download at any time.
+The image processing service running on CVM gets a message (image index) from the request queue.
+The image processing server downloads the data from the cloud and edits the image.
+Then, it sends the processing result to the response queue and stores the output image in cloud storage.
+After this process is completed, the user has stored all the original and output images in cloud storage and can download them for use at any time.

-These two features ensure that the number of processing servers can be dynamically increased or decreased as the load changes.
+These two characteristics ensure that the number of processing servers can be dynamically adjusted by load.